cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 > `func Parse(s string) (*Game, error)`

-We also need to store whose turn it is to play.
-We choose to have a `bool` at `/store/turn`.
+Sadly, the `String()` function does not save the `.Turn` field, so we need to store whose turn it is to play on our own.
+We choose to have a `string` at `/store/turn` with the color of the player.

 To store this state, our application needs its own database.
 It needs to store a state at a certain Merkle root value, too, so that it can be recalled at a later date.
 This is another implementation _detail_ that we need to address when creating our application.